 Public bodies have to identify the focus areas; and then projects within this, that is aligned to their growth and development plans to fund through the grant.
-Public bodies are advised to pursue a mix of projects across the relevant sectors and focus areas in order to achieve the FTE target set for them for the current financial year in terms of the EPWP phase 4 business plan.
+Public bodies are advised to pursue a mix of projects across the relevant sectors and focus areas in order to achieve the FTE target set for them for the current financial year.